BonsaiDen/cursive_table_view/README.md

 ### Different backends

-If you are using `cursive` with a different backend you'll need to *forward* the identical to features to your `cursive_table_view` dependency:
+If you are using `cursive` with a different backend, you'll need to *forward* the identical features to your `cursive_table_view` dependency:

 ```toml
 [dependencies.cursive]